On Finite-Index Indexed Grammars and Their Restrictions: Restrictions on Indexed Grammars

-\item the small letters $e, f$, as well as $f_i$, will be used to denote indices while $\alpha$, $\beta$ and $\gamma$, as well as its indexed version (as for instance $\alpha_i$), will denote arbitrary words over $I$. \item Small letters as $a, b, c, ... etc$ (as well as its indexed version) will denote letters of $T$ and small letters as $u, v, w,r..., etc$ (as well as its indexed version) will denote words over $T$. \item $\nu$ and $\mu$, as well as $\nu_i$ and $\mu_i$, will denote arbitrary sentential forms of $G$. \item in order to shorten the notation, according to Definition \ref{def0}, if $p$ is a production of $G$ of the form (1) or (3), we will simply write
+\item the small letters $e, f$, as well as $f_i$, will be used to denote indices while $\alpha$, $\beta$ and $\gamma$, as well as its indexed variant (as for instance $\alpha_i$), will denote arbitrary words over $I$. \item Small letters as $a, b, c, ... etc$ (as well as its indexed variant) will denote letters of $T$ and small letters as $u, v, w,r..., etc$ (as well as its indexed variant) will denote words over $T$. \item $\nu$ and $\mu$, as well as $\nu_i$ and $\mu_i$, will denote arbitrary sentential forms of $G$. \item in order to shorten the notation, according to Definition \ref{def0}, if $p$ is a production of $G$ of the form (1) or (3), we will simply write

 where it is understood that if $f=\lambda$, the production $p$ has form (1) and if $f\in I$, the production $p$ has form (3).

 \item